Snockow6/snockow6.openzfs/README.md

 Dependencies
 ------------

-This role only requires community.general ansible galaxy collection to be installed. this can be done with ansible-galaxy collection install community.general.
+This role only requires community.general ansible galaxy collection to be installed. community.general.zfs has been added to requirements.yml under meta.

 Example Playbook
 ----------------